pawanbana/mysql-fakedatageneration/README.md

 **Routes **
-- `/tweets`            =>    Post Route provide text in body to create a tweet.

 - `/createtable`                       =>    Post Route provide the schema of your table.
 - `/addtheindex`                       =>    Post Route provide the indexname, tablename, columns, unique.
 - `/droptheindex`                      =>    Post Route provide the indexname, tablename.
 - `/query`                             =>    Post Route provide the query in the body.
 - `/generatedata/:tablename/:limit`    =>    Post Route provide the tablename and limit in the params.